bcmichael/RNMR-Docs/docs/command/full_command.md

 Format: `HILBZ`

-Prerequisites: Frequency domain data in processing buffer 1 (FREQ)
+Prerequisites: Frequency domain data in processing buffer (FREQ)

 Description:
-`HILBZ` performs a Hilbert transform on a zero filled spectrum.
+`HILBZ` performs a Hilbert transform on a zero filled spectrum in the visible processing buffer.
 As a consequence of Fourier transformation, the real and imaginary parts of a complex spectrum are Hilbert transform pairs.
 Thus, it should be possible to discard the imaginary channel and then recreate it by performing a Hilbert transform on the real part of the data.
 Typically, this is done after a spectrum has received linear phase correction, cubic spline baseline correction, or any other manipulation that results in the real and imaginary channels no longer being Hilbert transform pairs.
 Without correction by `HILBZ`, the inverse Fourier transform of this data would be incorrect, as evidenced by divergence of the data at long times. `HILBZ` replaces the imaginary part of the buffer data with the Hilbert transform of the real part, and leaves the real part of the buffer unchanged.
 The active size of the visible processing buffer must be a power of two greater than or equal to 4.
-RNMR performs a Hilbert transform on each block of the visible processing buffer.
-If the processing buffer is currently visible (`VIEW PRO`), then RNMR updates the screen display following `HILBZ`.
 ## HTR
 Enable or disable probe heater